-Breastfeeding study finds need for iodineNovember 19th, 2012 in Pediatrics /
+Breastfeeding study finds need for iodineNovember 19, 2012 in Medicine & Health / Pediatrics

 (Medical Xpress)—A study involving researchers from Murdoch University, Curtin and Flinders universities has examined the use of nutritional supplements by pregnant and breastfeeding mothers and found potential deficiencies for babies – most notably in iodine.

 Dr Mi Kyung Lee, a senior lecturer in Nutrition in Murdoch's School of Chiropractic and Sports Science, said the group undertook a literature search as well as a cohort study of 587 new mothers that included an initial interview and follow-up interviews at 4, 10, 16, 22, 40 and 52 weeks postpartum.

 "During pregnancy, about 80 per cent of new mothers in Perth took a folic acid supplement and 21 per cent took an iron supplement, which are recommended by agencies such as the World Health Organisation," Dr Lee said.

 "After birth, supplement use dropped and fluctuated between 30 and 40 per cent, with 35 per cent still taking supplements a year after birth.

 "In Australia, daily intake of iodine is recommended both during pregnancy and breastfeeding to ensure sufficient iodine content in the milk for optimal child development, particularly of the nervous system.

 "However, in our study no mothers reported taking iodine supplements."

 Dr Lee said while small amounts of iodine are commonly included in multivitamin/mineral supplements, they often did not add up to the recommended amount.